Blood sugar tests are

 gestational diabetes again and for type 2 diabetes later

-You will have a follow-up glucose tolerance
+You may have a follow-up glucose tolerance

 test 6 to 12 weeks after your baby is born or after you stop breast-feeding